-- (1) A Load Profile ID is comprised of five components: - (a) Load Profile Type; - (b) Weather Zone; - (c) Meter Data Type; - (d) Weather sensitivity; and - (e) Time Of Use Schedule (TOUS). - (2) ERCOT shall validate the first two components, the Load Profile Type and Weather Zone, at the following times: - (a) As part of the initial assignment of Load Profile IDs for Opt-In Entities; - (b) When Load Profile Segment definitions change; and - (c) At least one time per year during the Annual Validation process. - (3) At the start of the validation process, the Transmission and/or Distribution Service Provider (TDSP) shall be asked by ERCOT to confirm contact information for the primary and backup TDSP contact persons.
+- (1) A Load Profile ID is comprised of five components: - (a) Load Profile Type; - (b) Weather Zone; - (c) Meter Data Type; - (d) Weather sensitivity; and - (e) Time Of Use Schedule (TOUS). - (2) ERCOT shall validate the first two components, the Load Profile Type and Weather Zone, at the following times: - (a) As part of the initial assignment of Load Profile IDs for Opt-In Entities; - (b) When Load Profile Segment definitions change; - (c) One time per year during the Business Annual Validation process; and - (d) At least one time every three years during the Residential Annual Validation process. - (3) At the start of the validation process, the Transmission and/or Distribution Service Provider (TDSP) shall be asked by ERCOT to confirm contact information for the primary and backup TDSP contact persons.
 ERCOT shall provide the TDSP contact information on an ERCOT contact person. - (4) Electronic mail is the primary means of communication among ERCOT, the Retail Market Subcommittee (RMS), and Market Participants regarding the validation process detailed in this section.
-Other methods of communication shall be accommodated if all affected parties mutually agree to alternative methods.
+Other methods of communication shall be accommodated if all affected parties mutually agree to alternative methods. - (5) The appropriate Technical Advisory Committee (TAC) subcommittee shall review this process on an annual basis.